owaiskhan3/ExpoQuizApp/README.md

 ## To get the source-code

 Please click on Clone or Download green button on the project repository.
+Click downloadZip.
 The project will download.

 ## To run the Project